wostook/time-series/README.md

-# Time series modeling with seasonal ARIMA, Prophet and deep learning for PM10 level in Cracow, Poland
+# Uni- and multivariate time series modeling with seasonal ARIMA, Prophet and deep learning for PM10 level in Cracow, Poland

 In a project I downloaded air pollution data avaiable at [Environmental Protection Inspectorate's](http://powietrze.gios.gov.pl/pjp/archives#) website, sampled every day from January 2000 to December 2018 at different measurement stations in Poland.
 For modelling I chose PM10 measured in Cracow, particle pollutant with a diameter of 10 micrometres or less, one of the main smog's component.
 I preprocessed and trasformed data to python DataFrame, made explonatory analysis and feature engineering.
 Next step was bulding different time-series models and using them to forecast next's year PM10 level - models were trained up to 2017, 2018 was tested.
 To compare results I used RMSE metrics.